Chandan9898Kumar/TypeScript/src/DockerReadMe/DockerReaMe.md

 2. A. The second mount `-v "/app/node_modules"` creates an anonymous volume for the node_modules directory, preventing it from being overwritten by the host's files.
    a.
-Creates a separate volume for node_modules .
+Creates a separate volume for node_modules. ( This is called "volume mounting" which prevents the container's node_modules from being overwritten )
    b.
 Prevents local node_modules from overwriting container's modules

 3. B. -v `"container-volume:/app/node_modules"` here `container-volume` is the name of the volume separated by `:`